SeaOfNodes/Simple/chapter07/README.md

     Node ifF = new ProjNode(ifNode, 1, "False").peephole();
     ```

-4. We set the control token to the `True` projection node `ifT`, but before that we make another clone of
-   the current scope.
+4. We make another clone of the current scope.
+This will be the exit scope that will live after the loop ends,
+   therefore `$ctrl` in the exit scope is set to the `False` projection.
+   The exit scope captures any side effects of the loop's predicate.

     ```java
     // The exit scope, accounting for any side effects in the predicate var exit = _scope.dup();
     exit.ctrl(ifF);
     ```

-   The new scope is saved as the exit scope that will live after the loop ends, therefore `$ctrl` in the exit scope is
-   set to the `False` projection.
-The exit scope captures any side effects of the loop's predicate.

 5. We now set the control to the `True` projection and parse the loop body.